Top 5 Hellcat Red Dot Optics

 Swampfox is a scrappy young company that you should take a look at if you aren’t already familiar with its products.
 The Sentinel is the company’s micro red dot that perfectly complements the Hellcat.

 The company uses top materials and construction techniques in the Sentinel.
 The body is machined 7075-T6 aluminum with a hard coat finish.
 Swampfox uses an LED emitter with a true glass lens for incredible optic clarity.
-A multi-coating finish on the glass reduces fogging, repels water and helps to resist scratching.
+A multi-coating finish on the glass reduces fogging, repels water and helps to resist scratching — a real advantage for a Springfield Hellcat red dot.

 Swampfox offers two models of the sight.
 One is a standard Sentinel with manual controls.
 I opted for the constant-on model that automatically adjusts the brightness of the 3 MOA aiming dot.
 A light sensor measures ambient lighting conditions and matches the aiming point for the environment.